joshuaulrich/fosstrading/content/post/adaptive-asset-allocation-extended/index.md

 pandoc_args: [ "-fmarkdown-implicit_figures" ]
 ---

-This post extends the replication from the {{% linkpost title="Adaptive Asset Allocation Replication" post="adaptive-asset-allocation-replication" %}} post by running the analysis on OOS (out-of-sample) data from 2015 through 2023.
+This post extends the replication from the {{% linkpost "adaptive-asset-allocation-replication" %}} post by running the analysis on OOS (out-of-sample) data from 2015 through 2023.
 Thanks to [Dale Rosenthal](https://www.q36llc.com/) for helpful comments.

 <!--more-->